Article 1: Booking and Payment

 Clause 1.5: Liability for Non-Payment or Incomplete Transactions

-Neither Africa Sustainable Journeys (ASJ) nor any person acting on its behalf shall be liable for any failure to secure or deliver services, permits, bookings, program benefits, or donation acknowledgments arising from non-payment, delayed payment, incomplete transactions, or lack of timely communication from the client, donor, agent, or any associated party.
+Neither ASJ nor any person acting on its behalf shall be liable for any failure to secure or deliver services, permits, bookings, program benefits, or donation acknowledgments arising from non-payment, delayed payment, incomplete transactions, or lack of timely communication from the client, donor, agent, or any associated party.

 Without restricting the generality of the above, ASJ shall not be responsible for any loss resulting from errors, omissions, incorrect payment references, late or non-confirmation of bookings, or failure by the payer to verify that payments are made to ASJ or its authorized agents through official channels.